 This Palsy can occur as a result of the birthing process, most commonly when a shoulder becomes lodged while in the birth canal.
 The large network of nerves that run between the neck and shoulder are known as the Brachial Plexus.
-It is when nerves are temporarily or permanently damaged that reconstructive surgery may be required in addition to physiotherapy to optimise the arm and hand function in the treatment of Obstetric Brachial Plexus Palsy.
+When nerves are temporarily or permanently damaged, reconstructive surgery may be required in addition to physiotherapy to optimise the arm and hand function in the treatment of Obstetric Brachial Plexus Palsy.

-- Babies who are assessed to have an injury that nerve reconstructive surgery will provide an improved long term functional outcome.
+- Babies who are assessed to have an injury that nerve reconstructive surgery will provide an improved long-term functional outcome

-About the procedure:
+About the procedure

 Surgery is performed under general anaesthetic.
 Nerves that require reconstruction are carefully resected, and replaced by spare nerves from the leg(s) as nerve grafts.
 Nerve transfers may also be performed instead of or as well as nerve grafting.

-What to expect after the procedure:
+What to expect after the procedure

 Following the recovery from the surgical procedure, a comprehensive physiotherapy program will take place to optimise the recovery chances.